umlaeute/v4l2loopback/README.md

 | Debian, Ubuntu,... | dkms                  |

+Note that using this method will NOT install the v4l2loopback-ctl tool, you will have to do it yourself!

 # LOAD THE MODULE AT BOOT

 One can avoid manually loading the module by letting systemd load the module